JeanMusenga/CPArchPSLinker/README.md

 ├── results/              # Experimental outputs requirements.txt

+├── environment.txt       # Describes the experimental environment, including OS, Python version, GPU, and CUDA

-├── requirements.txt      # Lists all Python dependencies required to run the project
+├── requirements.txt      # Lists all Python dependencies and their versions required to reproduce the experiments

 └── README.md             # Overview and usage instructions for this repository
 ```